kreativetimebox/bank-statement-backend/README.md

-This ner model can only give us small output which is also not correct around 30-40 percent time when used with regex
+This ner model can only give us small output which is also not correct around 30-40 percent time when used without regex
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/c35ab500-1475-4f3e-9bcc-5b17c4ecd306" />